about me

 Instead of jumping right into the corporate life after college, I made the most of my journalism degree and worked as a freelance videographer.
 I ideated, scripted, recorded, edited, and distributed videos for organizations like Pepsi, the Minnesota Timberwolves, the National Academy of Television, and Fox Sports North.
 (I also did wedding videography which, uh, never again.)

 While working at that agency, advancements in artificial intelligence made it approachable enough for an engineering school dropout like me.
-I now give talks and share my opinions on how to use these amazing tools to solve tough problems.
+I now give talks and share my opinions on how to use these novel tools to solve tough problems.

 okay, cool, that's pretty much all work stuff... what else do you do?